ADHD Task Paralysis: 7 Brutal Truths + 5 Strategies That Actually Work

 Specific environments for specific tasks

-It sounds rigid, but it removes a layer of decision-making because my brain already knows “this is where I do this kind of work,” and task initiation gets a little easier.
+It sounds rigid and obvious, but assigning spaces removes a layer of decision-making.
+Your brain already knows “this is where I do this kind of work,” so task initiation gets a little easier because you’re naturally primed before you even sit down.

-Adding novelty helps too, which is why I’ll work at a specific cafe or library I love a couple times a week if I’m feeling frozen at home and really need to get something done.
-The change in environment gives me something new to engage with and breaks through paralysis when the usual spaces aren’t working.
-Sometimes being around other people working makes it easier to start, even if I never talk to them.
+Sometimes I’ll work at a specific cafe or library a couple of times a week if I’m feeling frozen at home and really need to get something done.
+The change in environment gives me something new to engage with and breaks through paralysis when the usual spots aren’t cutting it.
+Being around other people working makes it easier to start, even if I never talk to them.

 Rituals, not routines